This article includes links I have been paid to include.

 By eating broccoli, you can effectively beat absent-mindedness.
 This means that if you have been struggling to memorize your upcoming oral presentation, incorporating broccoli in your regular diet will do it for you.

-Celery is a fantastic source of useful enzymes, antioxidants, folate, vitamin C, B6, and K, folate, and potassium.
+Celery is a fantastic source of useful enzymes, antioxidants, folate, vitamins C, B6, and K, folate, and potassium.
 In particular, it also contains significant amounts of Luteolin.
-This is a phytochemical which is known to calm inflammation within your brain and safeguards your brain from neurodegeneration.
+This is a phytochemical which is known to calm inflammation within your brain and safeguard your brain from neurodegeneration.

 Being a college student, eating sage can boost cognitive activities like attention, learning, and even memory.
 Remember this at Christmas if you have sage and onion stuffing!

 Finally, turmeric features a brain-boosting component called curcumin.
 This is an ingredient that has been proven by various pre-clinal studies to help reverse or prevent many features of Alzheimer’s.